The Flexitarian Diet: A Realistic Approach to Mostly Plant-Based Eating

 You can apply a Flexitarian approach to other dietary restrictions as well, or indeed to just about any discipline.
 If you avoid sugar in your family, but allow your kids the occasional taste of cake and ice cream so they don’t feel left out at birthday parties, you’re already going flexi.

-The Flexitarian mindset allows you to make these decisions consciously ahead of time so you can relax and enjoy the occasion, rather than feeling pressured into breaking your rules and beating up on yourself afterwards for caving.
+During the holidays the Flexitarian mindset allows you to make these decisions consciously ahead of time so you can relax and enjoy the occasion, rather than feeling pressured into breaking your rules and beating up on yourself afterwards for caving.

-Back to food, here’s why some people chose the 80/20 approach.
+Here’s why some people chose this approach.

 “After my kids were born and I started breastfeeding, I became more focused on the food I put in my body,” explains mother of two and business owner, Jennifer Aprea.
 “I really wanted to do a plant-based diet, but my body craves certain proteins, particularly eggs.
 Since I know my family won’t conform to a fully vegetarian or vegan lifestyle, and I don’t want to deny my body certain healthy cravings, I live a flexitarian lifestyle.
 Mostly plant-based, low sugar (but not zero sugar because I just can’t), mostly whole/non-processed foods, and when I do eat meat it’s mostly white, lean meat.
 It’s easy to stick to, I feel healthier, and my family has no trouble eating along with me.”